Apply Now | Eligibility and Process | Categories of Support | Committee

 The Discovery Grant program is one of the primary ways Vanderbilt invests in advancing core disciplines, thereby strengthening the scholarly profile of the university.
-The program is designed to serve as a catalyst to significant external funding sources -- supporting new ideas, cutting-edge research and the development of infrastructure.
+The program is designed to serve as a catalyst for significant external funding sources -- supporting new ideas, cutting-edge research and the development of infrastructure.
 The Discovery Grant program provides a springboard to make possible external grants that will be more attractive to large federal funding agencies such as the NSF, NIH, DoD, etc. All full-time, VU-employed (Provost-reporting) faculty are eligible.

 - All full-time, VU-employed (Provost-reporting) faculty are eligible.

 - Must demonstrate an ability to attract new external funding.

 - VUMC-employed faculty may collaborate but funds will only be distributed to the VU lead faculty.

 - Proposals that advance research in areas related to race, diversity and inclusivity are invited.

 - Proposals involving graduate students are encouraged.